 - Antinausea medicine calms your stomach and prevents vomiting.

 - Prescription pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

 - Urine tests may show if you have blood in your urine.
 They may also show high amounts of the substances that form stones, such as uric acid.

 - Blood tests show how well your kidneys are working.
 They may also be used to check the levels of calcium or uric acid in your blood.

-- X-rays of your kidneys, bladder, and ureters may be done.
-You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+- An x-ray or CT scan of your kidneys, ureters, and bladder may be done.
+You may be given contrast liquid to help these show up better in the pictures.
 You may need to have more than one x-ray.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 You may need any of the following if your ureteral stones are too large to pass or do not pass on their own:

 - Lithotripsy is a procedure that uses shock waves to break up the stones.
 Pieces of the stones can then pass in your urine.

 - Ureteroscopic kidney stone removal is a procedure to remove your ureteral stone.